Mr R Griggs

 Miss E Green

-Physics is taught by 3 specialist physics teachers, 2 of whom also deliver GCSE astronomy.
+Physics is taught by three specialist physics teachers, two of whom also deliver GCSE astronomy.
 The department also has the excellent support of an experienced, dedicated physics technician.

 The department is well equipped: we have 3 data projectors with interactive white boards, access to 15 laptops with a class set of data loggers with a range of sensors as well as two bookable ICT rooms in the science block.